mdejong/SunSpot/README.md

 http://www.thesuntoday.org/

 The h.264 video was encoded with x264 from the original 4K video frames.
+The original video data is something like 4 gigs uncompressed and 70 megs after x264 compression with default quality settings.

+The video was encoded at 1080x1080 (square pixels) and can be viewed in either portrait or landscape on an iPad device.

 This example will run on newer 64bit iPad devices and it may still run on devices as old as an iPad2.

+The video will playback at high resolution with only about 1% CPU usage on an iPad.
+While the video is very high resolution, it plays back at only 2 FPS so that detail of each frame can be seen.